cashubtc/nuts/pol.md

 Every epoch interval (e.g., 24 hours), the mint constructs and signs an Epoch Manifest:

-1. **Sort Keysets:** Normalize all active unexpired `keyset_id` strings to lowercase hexadecimal representation, and then sort them alphabetically (lexicographically by their ASCII values).
+1. **Sort Keysets:** Normalize all unexpired `keyset_id` strings (both active and inactive) to lowercase hexadecimal representation, and then sort them alphabetically (lexicographically by their ASCII values).
 2. **Commitment Data:** Prepend the 32-byte binary `previous_global_digest` of the previous epoch (for the first epoch, this MUST be 32 bytes of zeros `0x00...00`).
 Then concatenate the UTF-8 lowercase `keyset_id`, 8-byte big-endian `issued_mmr_size`, 32-byte binary `issued_mmr_root_hash`, 8-byte big-endian `spent_mmr_size`, and 32-byte binary `spent_mmr_root_hash` for each keyset sequentially.
 3. **Global Digest:** Compute `SHA256(commitment_data)`.
 4. **OTS Submission & Upgrading:**